lightbend/kalix-trial-typescript-shoppingcart/README.md

 1. Install Kalix CLI
    https://docs.kalix.io/setting-up/index.html#_1_install_the_kalix_cli
 2. Kalix CLI
    1. Register (FREE)
    ```
    kalix auth signup
    ```
    **Note**: Following command will open a browser where registration information can be filled in<br>
    2. Login
    ```
    kalix auth login
    ```
    **Note**: Following command will open a browser where authentication approval needs to be provided<br>

-3. Create a project
+   3. Check your organization name
    ```
-   kalix projects new ecommerce --region=gcp-us-east1 --organization=my-organization
+   kalix organization list
    ```
-   **Note**: `gcp-is-east1` is currently the only available region for deploying trial projects.
-For non-trial projects you can select Cloud Provider and regions of your choice<br>
+   Execute the above command to view a list of organizations associated with your account.
+Find your organization name, likely the same as your username.<br>
+   4. Create a project
+    ```
+    kalix projects new kalix-trial-java-ecommerce --region=gcp-us-east1 --organization=your-organization-name
+    ```
+    For trial projects, provide `gcp-us-east1` as the region.
+Replace `your-organization-name` with your actual organization name obtained from the previous step.<br>
 4. Authenticate local docker for pushing docker image to `Kalix Container Registry (KCR)`
    ```
    kalix auth container-registry configure